vcfxb/wright-lang/README.md

 Pulling from all three of these excellent languages, Wright intends to offer a combination of speed, ergonomics, and precision.*

 ### Badges
+*Wright is automatically checked and tested using the latest available github runners for Ubuntu, MacOS, and Windows*
 | Service | Badge |
 |:---:|:---:|
 | Cargo Check Status | ![Cargo Check status](https://github.com/vcfxb/wright-lang/actions/workflows/cargo-check.yml/badge.svg?branch=main) |